-This section deals with loading Prolog source-files.
+This section deals with loading Prolog source files.
 A Prolog source file is a plain text file containing a Prolog program or part thereof.
 Prolog source files come in three flavours:

-A traditional Prolog source file contains Prolog clauses and directives, but no module-declaration.
+A traditional Prolog source file contains Prolog clauses and directives, but no module declaration (see module/1).
 They are normally loaded using consult/1 or ensure_loaded/1.
 Currently, a non-module file can only be loaded into a single module.2

 A module Prolog source file starts with a module declaration.
-The subsequent Prolog code is loaded into the specified module and only the public predicates are made available to the context loading the module.
-Module files are normally loaded using use_module/[1, 2].
+The subsequent Prolog code is loaded into the specified module, and only the exported predicates are made available to the context loading the module.
+Module files are normally loaded with use_module/[1,2].
 See chapter 5 for details.